 Up to half of the waste thrown out by the average Australian household is organic material.

 Of course you can put your organic waste in your green council bin to be collected and turned into mulch and other products.
-Or you can set up your own composting system and make your garden healthier at no extra cost.
+Or you can set up your own garden composting system and make your plants healthier at no extra cost.

-Here are some simple tips to get you started on turning your kitchen and garden waste into what some gardeners call ‘black gold’:
+Here are some simple tips on how you can start composting and turn your kitchen and garden waste into what some gardeners call ‘black gold’:

 1. Choose a method and location

-For smaller backyards, static or tumbling compost bins are good options.
+For smaller backyards, static or tumbling composting bins are good options.

 Choose an area of your yard with some shade so the material doesn’t dry out.